-95% of BC's forests are a government/publically owned resource.
+95% of BC's forests are a government/publicly owned resource.
 As such BC is a global leader in terms of forest legislation and certification.
 Approximately 52 million hectares of forest in BC is covered by third-party certification (e.g. SFI, FSC, CSA) or meets specific criteria required for environmental management systems (e.g. ISO 14001).

-Armstrong procures all of their feedstock from secondary sources.
-Pinnacle's internal fiber procurement group is responsible for implementing and maintaining conformance to the Programme for the Endorsement of Forest Certification (PEFCTM) CoC Standard, which operates as the platform to the Sustainable Biomass Partnership Standards.
-Secondary feedstock is sourced through their PEFC Due Diligence system from primary suppliers and secondary sawmill suppliers.
-Secondary feedstock is sourced through their PEFC Due Diligence system from primary suppliers and secondary sawmill suppliers.
+Smithers procures their feedstock from secondary sources only.
+Pinnacle's internal fiber procurement group is responsible for implementing and maintaining conformance to the Programme for the Endorsement of Forest Certification (PEFC) CoC Standard, which operates as the platform to the Sustainable Biomass Program Standards.
+Secondary feedstock is sourced through their PEFC Due Diligence system from a variety of sawmill suppliers.
 Sawmills source high-quality logs from the forest and mill them into products like two-by-fours.
-Armstrong procures the sawdust and shavings generated by these sawmills.
+Smithers procures the sawdust and shavings generated by these sawmills.